sal55/langs/QLang/readme.md

 * Records of T (structs)
 * Pointers to T and B

-Effectively, everything is 'boxed'.
+Effectively, everything is boxed.
 Unboxed types exist within data structures, but to be operated on, will be boxed into an enclosing V type.
 And those V types need single and double type dispatching to deal with.

 This is what makes Q much slower compared to a compiled language working with T types.
 Even compiling Q to native code will not significantly speed it up, if V types are still used.